cobiwave/simplefolio/README.md

 ## Acknowledgments 🎁

-- I was motivated on create this project because I wanted to contribuit on something useful for the dev community, thanks to [ZTM Community](https://github.com/zero-to-mastery) and @aneagoie
+- I was motivated to create this project because I wanted to contribuit on something useful for the dev community, thanks to [ZTM Community](https://github.com/zero-to-mastery) and [Andrei](https://github.com/aneagoie)